 About the Management Workshop

 The session combines individual and group work, facilitator-led discussions, and experiential exercises.
 To get the most out of this workshop you need to have created (or bring with you) your company’s core leadership documents – Company Values and Three-Year Vision.
-If you have attended the EMyth Leadership Workshop, please bring your Brand Commitment statement.

 HERE ARE SOME OF THE HIGHLIGHTS: